mosestrundlestrachan/education/education.md

 import pandas as pd
 import seaborn as sns
+from statsmodels.tsa.arima.model import ARIMA

 sns.set_theme()
 ```

 The [National Center for Education Statistics](https://nces.ed.gov/) is a U.S. federal government agency for collecting and analyzing data related to education.
-We have downloaded and cleaned one of their datasets *[Percentage of persons 25 to 29 years old with selected levels of educational attainment, by race/ethnicity and sex: Selected years, 1920 through 2018](https://nces.ed.gov/programs/digest/d18/tables/dt18_104.20.asp)* into the `nces-ed-attainment.csv` file.
+I have downloaded and cleaned one of their datasets *[Percentage of persons 25 to 29 years old with selected levels of educational attainment, by race/ethnicity and sex: Selected years, 1920 through 2018](https://nces.ed.gov/programs/digest/d18/tables/dt18_104.20.asp)* into the `nces-ed-attainment.csv` file.

 The `nces_ed_attainment.csv` file has the columns `Year`, `Sex`, `Min degree`, and percentages for each subdivision in the specified year, sex, and min degree.
 The data is represented as a `pandas` `DataFrame` with the following `MultiIndex`: